About breath-holding spells

 - have had a minor accident and have gone into shock.

-Scary as they are, breath-holding spells usually end within 30-60 seconds, when children catch their breath and start to cry or scream.
-In some cases, children will hold their breath until they lose consciousness.
+Breath-holding spells usually end within 30-60 seconds, when children catch their breath and start to cry or scream.
+In some cases, children hold their breath until they lose consciousness.
 When this happens, the body automatically kick-starts breathing again.

 Breath-holding spells can happen as often as several times a day, or as rarely as once a year.

-Children as young as six months can have breath-holding spells.
-Around 90% of children stop doing it by the time they’re six.
+Children as young as six months can have breath-holding spells, but breath-holding is most common in children aged 1-2 years.
+Around 90% of children stop doing it by the time they’re six years old.

 Some cases of breath-holding are associated with iron deficiency anaemia.
-Your GP can do a simple blood test to determine whether this is a likely cause.
+Your GP can do a simple blood test to work out whether this is the cause in your child’s case.

 What to do during breath-holding spells